 Notes The ancho chilli is a dried poblano chilli.
 It is also sold as "pasilla" in the US.
 It is a deep red colour, and the flavour ranges from mild to pungent.
 The rich, slightly fruit flavored ancho is the sweetest of the dried chillies.
 Anchos are often sold whole and can be stemmed, seeded then ground at home in a coffee or spice grinder.
 They can also be found at most supermarkets, latin specialty markets or online.

-Heat 115ml beef stock with a little mint jelly and simmer several minutes, for an easy and tasty sauce to go with your lamb.
+Heat 115ml beef with a little mint jelly and simmer several minutes, for an easy and tasty sauce to go with your lamb.